top of page

 Understanding the Warning Signs of Landslides

-Indicators of imminent landslide triggering include:
+Indicators of imminent landslide hazard include:

 • Ground Movements: Slow, subtle shifts in the earth's surface that precede a collapse.